Is Peripheral Neuropathy the Same as PAD?

 Your peripheral nervous system is the critical connection between your central nervous system and the rest of your body.
 Peripheral nerves tell you how you feel — cold, hot, tingly, prickly, numb or weak.
 But what happens if these nerves are damaged or destroyed?

-Peripheral neuropathy is a disease that results from diminished or malfunctioning peripheral nerves.
+Peripheral Peripheral neuropathy is a condition that develops as a result of damage to the peripheral nervous system. is a disease that results from diminished or malfunctioning peripheral nerves.
 According to Johns Hopkins, “Some people inherit the disorder from their parents.
 Others develop it because of an injury or another disorder,” which can include chemotherapy, infections, traumatic injuries and more.
 However, diabetes is one of the most common causes.45

-Peripheral neuropathy can mask PAD symptoms and delay diagnosis, according to Harvard Health Publishing.
+Peripheral neuropathy can mask PAD symptoms and delay diagnosis, according to Harvard Health Pubhlishing.
 Women are particularly at risk as they are less likely to report pain.

 Know the symptoms